AmitKumarDas/amitkumardas.github.io/_posts/2016-08-20-lessons-learned-at-CloudByte.md

 for containerized storage (based on Linux).
 All these stuff made me use various programming languages starting from Java to JavaScript to Python to Groovy to Bash to Golang.
 This also resulted in learning better tools & un-learning my older approaches to solving a problem.
+In addition, I was at customer places to demo various features of our product, the USP of our product, etc. Last but not the least, there were couple of realtime support handling, I had to see through for production customers.
 This is what I suppose has transformed me into a full stack programmer.